t-regx/t-regx.github.io/website/blog/2017-12-30-delimiters.md

 <!--truncate-->

-How delimitering works?
+How delimiting works?
 CleanRegex has a number of potential delimiters.
-Firstly, it checks whether a pattern is already delimitered and if it's not, it adds a potential delimiter - one that isn't used in a pattern.
+At first, it checks whether a pattern is already delimited and if it's not, it adds a potential delimiter - one that isn't used in a pattern.
 Then in adds the flags :) As simple as that.